MaxDaten/cv.maxdaten.io/src/cv/curriculum-vitae-short.md

 *Project Onboarding Tablet Based Centration*

+Oaktree Technologies GmbH is a subsidiary of the Fielmann AG.
 Onboarding project to new enterprise environment.
 Support data-science team in architecture, automatization and workflow.

 ### Technologies